 After years of being off limits, the 100-ft. tall Catawba Falls is now open to the public - complete with two new trail bridges in 2016.
 It's located near Old Fort (26 miles east of Asheville, just three miles off I-40).
 In 2012, the U.S. Forest Service opened a parking lot and restrooms for the waterfall hiking trail in Pisgah National Forest.
 The 1.5-mile hike (3 miles round-trip) is a steady and slightly uphill walk, but is not difficult.
 It follows the Catawba River, with many smaller cascades along the way.
-It's a beautiful trail with sounds of rushing water and short side trails to see it.
+It's a beautiful trail, with sounds of rushing water and short side trails to see it.
 There are no campsites or accesses for mountain biking.

 Thanks to this new footbridge, you don't have to rock hop across the river.
 So now you can visit during higher water levels without getting your feet wet.

 On the trail, you will pass by stone foundations and a dam used for power generation in the early 1900s.
 Do not cross the dam, it is very dangerous.
 From the trail, you can look down at a waterfall by the dam.
 The beautiful woodland walk continues to a big rock "garden."